 Although the least effective form of protection, there are some DIY hacks you can use in a pinch:

 Choosing the right wind load-rated garage door starts with understanding your specific needs based on your location’s wind zone and local building codes.
-If you live in an area frequently affected by hurricanes or severe weather, it's essential to choose a door that meets the required wind load design standards.
+If you live in an area prone to tornadoes or severe weather,

 First, determine the appropriate wind load for your region by consulting wind speed maps or contacting your local building authority.
 They will provide guidance on the minimum wind load rating required by local building codes to withstand certain wind speeds.
 Look for doors that are reinforced with durable materials and feature impact-resistant components like heavy-duty rollers and reinforcing struts.